cirreum/Cirreum.Communications.Sms/README.md

 - **Twilio**: `Cirreum.Communications.Sms.Twilio`
 - Additional providers can be added by implementing the `ISmsService` interface

-## Contributing

-This package is part of the Cirreum ecosystem.
-Follow the established patterns when contributing new features or provider implementations.

 ## Webhook Integration

 When using `StatusCallbackUrl`, your webhook endpoint should: